ICRAR/libprofit/docs/new_profile.rst

 * A new data type that contains all the information needed by the profile
-* A set of functions that create it and evaluate it
+* A set of functions that create, validate and evaluate it
 * A association with a standard name

 In all steps below,